Relational public services

-Relational services are those that can deal with the multiple needs of people, rather than individually fixing single issues by different transactional services.
-To be effective at dealing with complexity, relational services are designed around what matters to people.
-They comprise of a collaborative underlying design and flexible ways of working, where local government staff are allowed to mobilise themselves dynamically, to work with people and other organisations at a neighbourhood level.
-Front line staff engage with people in a way that allows people themselves to decide where and how to begin their journey back into a balanced life.
+They provides responsive methods designed to deal with the complexity of how the public sector can support people with the multiple needs that are affecting their lives.
+Rather than individually fixing single issues by separate transactional services, relational services are designed around what matters to people.
+They comprise of multi-disciplinary approaches that allows for flexible ways of working, where local government staff can mobilise themselves dynamically to work with people and other organisations at a local neighbourhood level.
+Where front line staff engage with people in a way that allows people themselves to decide where and how to begin their journey back into a balanced life.

-It is less about 'delivering services', and more about understanding, with staff 'liberated' to make the right decisions at the right time.
+Relational working is less about 'delivering services', and more about engaging and supporting, with staff able to make the right decisions at the right time.

-What we have found, from applying this way of working and evaluation through research for over 20 years, is that this approach is actually both more effective and efficient.
+What we have found, from applying this 'test and learn' approach of working and evaluation through research for over 20 years, is that this approach is both more effective and efficient.
 It is more productive across the public sector, while at the same time outcomes significantly increase compared to the current design of services.
 People are supported back to a better place, both through the public sector, but also through their own efforts and through their communities.

 Counterintuitively, the amount of resource needed is actually lower.
 Costs for the public sector fall, often dramatically.

-What we have found, from applying this way of working and evaluation through research for over 20 years, is that this approach is actually both more effective and efficient.
+What we have found, from applying this 'test and learn' approach of working and evaluation through research for over 20 years, is that this approach is both more effective and efficient.
 It is more productive across the public sector, while at the same time outcomes significantly increase compared to the current design of services.
 People are supported back to a better place, both through the public sector, but also through their own efforts and through their communities.

 Counterintuitively, the amount of resource needed is actually lower.
 Costs for the public sector fall, often dramatically.